keymanapp/keyman/docs/core-api-verification.md

 they aren't part of the API.
 This happens particularly with C++ template instantiations.

-To work around this, we list the C++ symbols as `optional` that get flaged:
+To work around this, we list the C++ symbols as `optional` that get flagged:

 ```
  (c++|optional)"typeinfo name for std::codecvt_utf8_utf16<char16_t, 1114111ul, (std::codecvt_mode)0>@Base" 17.0.244